CIM Impact Report

 Chief Investment Officer

-We’re pleased to release Conscious Investment Management’s fifth annual impact report, which summarises our investing activities, lessons learned and the positive impact that the portfolio has had over the 2025 financial year.
+We are pleased to release Conscious Investment Management’s sixth annual impact report, which summarises our investing activities, lessons learned and the positive impact that the portfolio has had over the 2025 financial year.

 We encourage you to read this year’s report, which we’ve highlighted on this site.
 In our report, you’ll find deeper insights into CIM’s initiatives, along with reflections on our ongoing journey - and the lessons we continue to learn - in creating meaningful impact alongside our partners and with the support of our investors.